amrreda1995/recyclerview-builder/README.md

 }
 ```

-The Live Data is of type "ViewItemsObserver" class which accepts two parameters clearsOnSet (Boolean), and the viewItems (arrayList).
+The Live Data is of type "ViewItemsObserver" class which accepts two parameters; viewItemsArrayList (ArrayList) and clearsOnSet (Boolean).
 If you'd like to clear the items each time you set a value for the live data; you set clearsOnSet to true, otherwise just leave it to default value which is false and it appends the added value

 ## Using Normal Arrays